HugoBothaMD/naip-ssast/README.md

 * `-d, --data_split_root`: sets the `data_split_root` directory or a full path to a single csv file.
 For classification, it must be  a directory containing a train.csv and test.csv of file names.
 If runnning embedding extraction, it should be a csv file.
 Running evaluation only can accept either a directory or a csv file.
 This path should include 'gs://' if it is located in a bucket.
 * `-l, --label_txt`: sets the `label_txt` path.
 This is a full file path to a .txt file contain a list of the target labels for selection (see [labels.txt](https://github.com/dwiepert/mayo-ssast/blob/main/labels.txt))
 * `--lib`: : specifies whether to load using librosa (True) or torchaudio (False), default=False
+* `--pretrained_mdl_path`: specify a pretrained model checkpoint.
+Default is `SSAST-Base-Frame-400.pth` This is required regardless of whether you include a fine-tuned model path.
+* `--finetuned_mdl_path`: if running eval-only or extraction, you can specify a fine-tuned model to load in.
+This can either be a local path of a 'gs://' path, that latter of which will trigger the code to download the specified model path to the local machine.

 ### Google cloud storage
 * `-b, --bucket_name`: sets the `bucket_name` for GCS loading.
 Required if loading from cloud.